Alzheimer’s and Storytelling: Sharing Memories With Loved Ones

 • Memories associated with stories remain intact longer than other types of memories, providing an opportunity for social interaction crucial to mental health.

-• Linking stories to personal helps maintain personal identity, while equipping caregivers with methods and creating significant moments.
+• Linking stories to personal history helps maintain personal identity, while equipping caregivers with methods and creating significant moments.

 Understanding the Link Between Alzheimer’s and Storytelling